 The ILA is pleased to partner with the Jepson School of Leadership Studies at the University of Richmond on the Fredric M. Jablin Doctoral Dissertation Award.
 This award is given annually to a scholar whose doctoral dissertation research, while on any topic and from any discipline, demonstrates substantial insights and implications for the study of leadership.
 The award was established to honor and celebrate the life of Dr. Fredric M. Jablin (1952-2004).
 Recipients are honored during the conference and invited to give a talk on their work at ILA’s global conference.
 To view all of our Jablin Dissertation Award winners, visit ILA’s website.
-The call for submissions for this award will be announced in early 2023 with a submission deadline around May 15.

 Her award-winning doctoral dissertation is entitled, “The influence of mindfulness on ethical leadership: A study of Buddhist mindfulness practices among organizational leaders in Thailand,” in which she seeks for alternative approaches to develop ethical leaders, other than compliance-based approach.
 Her research explores how Buddhist mindfulness practices can influence ethical values and behavior by examining how executive leaders across various Thai organizations have applied and integrated Buddhist mindfulness practices into their leadership role.

 Submission Deadline: 5:00 p.m.
 EDT, on Monday, 15 May 2023